Bertram Brooker: Early life

 Brooker was born in Croydon, England, to Richard Brooker and Mary Ann (Skinner) Brooker.
-When he was seventeen, he moved to Portage la Prairie, Manitoba in 1905 with his family.
-There was a booming economy and a huge influx of immigrants from England and elsewhere in Europe wanting to better their lives.
+In 1905, when he was seventeen, he moved to Portage la Prairie, Manitoba along with his family.
+There was a booming economy and a huge influx of emigrants from England and elsewhere in Europe wanting to better their lives.
 In Portage la Prairie, Brooker worked with his father at the Grand Trunk Pacific Railway in a menial capacity.
 He attended night school and was, as a result, given clerical work at the railway.

 Career

 After moving to Neepawa, a small town northeast of Brandon, Manitoba, in 1912, he and his brother, Cecil, rented a movie theatre.
 From 1911 to 1914, Brooker was active in local theatre productions in Portage and Neepawa.
 He directed a play called Much Ado About Something at the Portage Opera House, and he seems to have acted in a number of local productions.
 Brooker's success at writing for films and local theatre inspired him to pursue journalism and newspaper layout design in Neepawa and then back in Portage la Prairie.
 In 1913 he married Mary Aurilla ("Rill") Porter, whom he had met when both were members of the St. Mary's Anglican choir in Portage.
 In 1914 he became editor of the Portage Review, a local newspaper.
 In 1915 he enlisted in the Royal Canadian Engineers in Winnipeg.
-After the war he worked for The Winnipeg Tribune, The Regina Leader-Post and The Winnipeg Free Press.
+After the war he worked for The Winnipeg Tribune, The Morning Leader which became The Regina Leader-Post in 1930 and The Manitoba Free Press (The Winnipeg Free Press in 1931).

-He moved to Toronto, Ontario in 1921 and joined the staff of Marketing magazine.
+He moved to Toronto, Ontario, in 1921 to become the business manager of Marketing and Business Management magazine.
+In 1923, he became Promotion Manager for The Globe.
+In 1924 he purchased the business magazine from W.A.
+Lydiatt to become the editor and publisher of Marketing and Business Management.
 Brooker served as the magazine's editor and publisher from 1924 until 1926.
+In Dec.
+1927 he joined A. McKim Ltd. Advertising Agency.
+In 1930 he was appointed Chief of Markets and Research Department at J.J.
+Gibbons Limited Advertising Agency but he resigned from J.J.
+Gibbons in October 1940 and began to work in 1940 at MacLaren Advertising Co. where he stayed for the remainder of his career.

-In 1923, he published his first book, Subconscious Selling.
+In 1923, as "Richard Surrey", he published his first book, Subconscious Selling: An Application of Autosuggestion to the Problems of Salesmanship.

 In his social life he sought out like-minded persons with a passion for art and music.
 The Brookers' modest Glenview Avenue house in the middle-class neighbourhood of Lawrence Park became a meeting place for creative individuals, including the conductor Ernest MacMillan and the artists Charles Comfort, Paraskeva Clark, and Kathleen Munn.
+In 1936, Brooker's novel Think of the Earth (1936) became the first work to win the Governor General's Award for Fiction, although very few copies were sold.